ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.markdown

 ### Naming Convention

 Auto-indexes can be recognized by the `Auto/` prefix in their name.
-Their name also contains name of a collection that was queried, and list of fields that were required to find valid query results.
+Their name also contains the name of a collection that was queried, and list of fields that were required to find valid query results.

 For instance, issuing a query like this